szczyglis-dev/py-gpt/docs/source/plugins.rst

    :width: 600

 .. important::
    Local IPython execution requires a working Python environment on the host system.
-If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the ``Code interpreter (v2)`` plugin settings.
+If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the ``Python code interpreter`` plugin settings.
 Docker provides an isolated and reproducible runtime and is the recommended fallback for problematic host environments.

    Docker installation: https://docs.docker.com/engine/install/